circuitsim/electronic-circuit-simulation/AC Analysis.md

 G_L=\frac{1}{j\omega L}
 $$

-As $$\omega \rightarrow 0$$, it is possible that numerical problems could arise as the admittance approaches infinity [3].
+As $$\omega \rightarrow 0$$, it is possible that numerical problems could arise as the admittance approaches infinity.
 To solve this, inductors are modelled as impedances.
 The inductor current $$I_L$$ is added as a new variable and an auxiliary equation is added, much the same as the technique used for voltage sources in MNA.
-For an inductor from node a to node b, the auxiliary equation is:
+For an inductor from node $$a$$ to node $$b$$, the auxiliary equation is:

 Equation